Why I gave up Architecture for Interior Design

 So obviously I went to Architecture high school, followed by Architecture Uni - which was a whole different world.
 Many people I met leading up to the graduation point and getting my Architect title, used to tell me: "oh, but Architecture is not that hard.
 What do you do all day - doodle some plans?
 Build some models?".
 Of course, I learned how to ignore these people, because I knew that Architecture is one of the harderst school you could do for a career, right up there in top 3, with Medical and Engineering school!
 I've been through it, so I know.

-All I can say now, looking back on it, is that it was a shit tons of work!!!
+All I can say now, looking back on it, is that it was a huge ammount of work!!!
 If you wanted to graduate and learn something in the process - you had to work your ass off for it.
 No excuses!
 Which is also a pretty good rule to follow in life, if you think about it.
 You want something, you have to work for it.
 The sooner you learn this, the better.

 I loved Architecture Uni, even though it felt like a constant struggle.
 Not struggle as in what I was learning, but the continuous feeling that people wanted to see you fail.
 I know my fellow colleagues would back me up on this.
 I felt like the whole purpose of the school was to either make you or break you.
 And there were some that eventually gave up in their final years of studies.
 Maybe that was the whole purpose - to make you Iron Born :).
 But enought on that subject.